-My research has addressed questions of how climate and ecosystems interact.
+My past research has addressed questions of how climate and ecosystems interact.
 Throughout my career, I have purposefully cultivated collaborations, networking and interdisciplinary research questions in order to address these questions as effectively as possible.
 This is reflected in my scientific activities.
 I aim my research so that the results of my work are relevant for ongoing discussion about the development of and changes in environments and ecosystems, and to the priorities of society.
 My research has concentrated on large scale analysis including theoretical and computational work that can be easily applied to different areas and scales.

 My present research focuses on understanding the ecological and climate related interlinkages with human activities in the present day and in the long-term historic past.
 I have a research perspective from natural sciences that is enriched by my own interdisciplinary training and collaborations outside my discipline.
 From my perspective, we need more transdisciplinary research efforts to be able to evaluate potential future pathways for society at large.
 We also need a more synthetic view of long-term changes, including cultural, social and political dimensions in addition to natural sciences.